lightning/bolts/07-routing-gossip.md

 channel it's on (origin or final).
 A node can do this multiple times, in order to change fees.

-Note that the `channel_update` message is only useful in the context of *relaying* payments, not *sending* payments.
+Note that the `channel_update` gossip message is only useful in the context of *relaying* payments, not *sending* payments.
 When making a payment `A` -> `B` -> `C` -> `D`, only the `channel_update`s related to channels `B` -> `C` (announced by `B`) and `C` -> `D` (announced by `C`) will